mindbeam/unbase/docs/design/core-concepts.md

 ### What's the point?
 What have we gained?

-Now we have a rudimentary, coordination-free system which is capable of providing deterministic state projections for a given query context.
+Now we have a rudimentary coordination-free system which is capable of providing deterministic state projections for a given query context.
 A handy benefit of this approach is that the lower-bound latency for state projection of a received context can approach the latency of the sending light-cone itself.
 This is as good as it gets folks, at least with presently-known physics anyway.

 Yes, this lower-bound is a property which we share with many eventual-consistency databases too, *except* that we also get strong consistency in the bargain.
 For a given query context, we get to know at query time if our data is stale or not.
 Sure, we may have to wait under some circumstances, but we will at least know that the data we're waiting for is probably in our receiving light-cone.

+#### Note on Data Types:
+The above scenarios employ a very basic Last-Write-Wins style approach for simplicity of illustration.
+Unbase seeks to natively support much more advanced data types than can reasonably be pictured here.
+See [Data Types](data-types) for more details.

 <br>